 6. Trap drum pattern

-Trap has become the de facto sound of contemporary hip-hop, and uses tight Roland TR-808 drum sounds to create crisp, synthetic beats with heavy bass.
+Trap has become the de facto sound of contemporary hip hop, and uses tight Roland TR-808-style drum sounds to create crisp, synthetic beats with heavy bass.

 Start by putting closed hats on eighth notes for two bars, with claps on the third beat of each bar.

-Now put kicks on the first and fourth beat of the first bar, and one the second beat of the second bar.
+Now put kicks on the first and fourth beat of the first bar, and on the second beat of the second bar.

 Add snares on the final two eighth notes of the second bar.

-An often used trick in trap is to use hat rolls as accents.
+A trick that’s often used in trap is to use hat rolls as accents.
 Set your MIDI editor’s grid size to 32nd notes, and replace the fourth closed hat on each bar with a roll of three 32nd notes.

 To get a smoother, rolling sound, turn down the velocity of the middle notes slightly to 94 or so.